yun-522/Stock-Volatility-Forecasting/README.md

 - **Methods:** HAR-RV, WLS, XGBoost, error analysis (MAE, RMSE, R², QLIKE)

 ## Data

 The dataset (`stock_1.csv`) was provided by the instructor as part of the *DATA3888 Data Science Capstone* unit (University of Sydney).
-Due to licensing restrictions, it is **not included in this repository** and cannot be publicly shared.
+Due to licensing restrictions, the full dataset is **not included in this repository** and cannot be publicly shared.

+To illustrate the data structure, a small [sample dataset](./sample_stock_1.csv) containing the first 10 rows is provided in this repository.
+This sample preserves the schema and format of the original data without redistributing the complete file.

 ---